-2 Overview of Japan's Point Reward Program
+2.1 Overview of Japan's Promotion Program

-The Japanese government implemented the point reward program for cashless payments from October 2019 to June 2020 with the aim of boosting consumption expenditure after the standard consumption tax rate increased from 8 to 10 percent.
-This program to stimulate demand was unique in that the point rewards consumers could receive depended solely on their method of payment: consumers could receive points if they used a cashless payment method (such as paying by credit or debit card, by QR code using their mobile phone, or using e-money) when purchasing a product from a participating business but could not receive points if they chose to pay by cash for the same purchase.
+The Japanese government implemented the promotion program for cashless payments from October 2019 to June 2020 with the aim of boosting consumption expenditure after the standard consumption tax rate increased from 8 to 10 percent.
+This program, which offered rewards or discounts (called "points") to stimulate demand, was unique in that the point rewards consumers could receive depended solely on their method of payment: consumers could receive points if they used a cashless payment method (such as paying by credit or debit card, by QR code using their mobile phone, or using e-money) when purchasing a product from a participating business but could not receive points if they chose to pay by cash for the same purchase.
 The program therefore incentivized consumers to switch from cash to cashless payments.

-Consumers in most cases received point rewards equivalent to 5 percent of the value of the purchases.
-Moreover, this program included several policy measures to encourage merchants to adopt cashless payment methods.
+Consumers in most cases received point rewards equivalent to 5 percent of the value of the purchases.3 Moreover, this program included several policy measures to encourage merchants to adopt cashless payment methods.
 Specifically, the government covered retailers' costs of adopting payment terminals and shouldered part of the transaction fees, in order to incentivize businesses as well as consumers to go cashless.